hamidahmadian/RL-Notebook/RandomAgent_CustomQ_CustomEnv/README.md

 - *we parameterized Q_function just with 3 params,check it in notebook*

-- *we are trying to learn theta parameter with q_learning (or minimizing td loss) methods also for stabilize learning process will use experience replay*
+- *we are trying to learn theta parameter with q_learning (or minimizing td loss) methods also for stabilize learning process,we use experience replay*

 - *The initial point for theta is [0,0,0],plus we use torch tensor with cuda enabled ,for calculate gradient in gpu*